 The documentation of the Apache HTTP Server is a collaborative effort, made possible by the participation of the entire HTTP Server community.
 We'd love to have your help too.

-The best way to report a problem with the documentation is to open a ticket.
+The best way to report a problem with the documentation is to make a comment on the docs page in question, or to open a ticket.
 Select 'Documentation' as the component.
 Have a look at the list of open documentation bugs to see if it's already covered.
 We try to keep that list very short.

 If you have a suggestion of something that we could do better, or even want to write a new or replacement document, there are a number of ways to go about it.